-Preliminary bioinformatics analyses indicated also the presence of GGDEF domain proteins indicative for the ubiquitous biofilm activator, the second messenger molecule cyclic di-GMP or, as synthesized by a restricted subset of GGDEF domains, cyclic AMP-GMP [103a].
-These proteins domains are of ancient origin as present already in representatives of deepest branching bacterial phyla such as Dictvoglomota, Coprothermobacterota, Caldiserica and Bipolaricaulota equally as in clostridial acetogens (Figure 3B and data not shown).
-Cyclic AMP-GMP signaling regulates presumably adhesins and cytochromes required for extracellular electron transfer to iron oxides in Geobacter [103a, 103b].
-Cyclic di-GMP intercedes the shift between the fundamental single-cell life styles sessility and motility and can upregulate c-type cytochromes involved in electron transfer in some species.
-Cyclic di-GMP concurrently regulates other viable physiological pathways such as DNA repair and photosynthesis [14].
+Preliminary bioinformatics analyses indicated also the presence of the ubiquitous biofilm activator, the second messenger molecule cyclic di-GMP, to be of ancient origin as present already in representatives of deepest branching bacterial phyla such as Dictyoglomota, Coprothermobacterota, Caldiserica and Bipolaricaulota equally as in clostridial acetogens (Figure 3B and data not shown).
+Cyclic di-GMP intercedes the shift between the fundamental single-cell life styles sessility and motility and concurrently regulates other viable physiological pathways such as DNA repair and photosynthesis [14].
 The absence of this heat-stable molecule in the archaeal lineage is not an argument for the lack of cyclic di-GMP signaling in a last ubiquitous common ancestor as this second messenger can rapidly disappear on evolutionary time scales even in free-living bacterial genera without close association with a host [104-106].
 Although today less abundant with respect to overall copy number of synthesizing and degrading gene products, cyclic di-AMP can be the (or among) common second messenger signaling molecules as it regulates most fundamental essential physiological processes such as monitoring DNA integrity combined with subsequent surveillance of repair mechanisms equally as regulating potassium homeostasis [14, 107, 108].
-Cyclic di-AMP signaling affects biofilm formation by regulation of cell wall biosynthesis and eDNA secretion which might be related to cell membrane/envelope permeability [109, 110].
-Importantly, genes for cyclic di-AMP synthesizing enzymes are common to Archaea and deepest branching bacterial phyla such as Dictyoglomota, Caldiserica and Bipolaricaulota and present in model acetogen Clostridium liungdahlii among other acetogens (Figure 3C and data not shown).
-However, the low sequence conservation of GGDEF/DAC domains and their association with a diversity of signal receiver domains in these phyla indicates that their genes have diverged early.
-Such signaling genes might not be recognized as most ancient vertically evolved genes in homology searches due to such early interdomain recombination events which placed the enzymatic domains under the posttranslational control of a diversity of intra- and extra-cellular signal domains and due to lateral gene transfer which targets cyclic di-GMP signaling more frequent than expected on average [87, 95, 111, 112].
+Cyclic di-AMP signaling affectgs biofilm formation by regulation of cell wall biosynthesis and eDNA secretion which might be related to cell membrane/envelope permeability [109, 110].
+Importantly, genes for cyclic di-AMP synthesizing enzymes are common to Archaea and deepest branching bacterial phylua such as Dictyoglomota, Caldiserica and Bipolaricaulota and present in model acetogen Clostridium liungdahlii among other acetogens (Figure 3C and data not shown).
+However, such genes might not be recognized as most ancient vertically evolved genes due to early interdomain recombination events which placed the enzymatic domains under the posttranslational control of a diversity of intra- and extra-cellular signal domains and due to lateral gene transfer which targets cyclic di-GMP signaling more frequent than expected on average [87, 95, 111, 112].
 Indeed, one can hypothesize that biofilm and respective regulatory genes must have been subject of extended early lateral gene transfer to adapt the capability to form a diversity of distinctly regulated biofilms adapted to respective environmental conditions.
 Furthermore, one might ask the question why in particular cyclic di-AMP and cyclic di-GMP had been selected to ubiquitously direct biofilm related physiology and metabolism.
-As an argument from a chemical perspective, in comparison to the monocyclic cyclic AMP and cyclic GMP, the covalent bonds in the di-cyclic molecules experience less tension and thus lead to more stable molecules [113] On the other hand, a wide spectrum of diverse cyclic di-nucleotides including cyclic AMP-GMP, cyclic oligo-nucleotides and even pyrimidine-based cyclic nucleotides have been recently unravelled to occur [114-116].
+As an argument from a chemical perspective, in comparison to the monocyclic cyclic AMP and cyclic GMP, the covalent bonds in the dicyclic molecules experience less tension and thus lead to more stable molecules [113] On the other hand, a wide spectrum of diverse cyclic di-nucleotides, cyclic oligo-nucleotides and even pyrimidine-based cyclic nucleotides have been recently unravelled to occur [114-116].
 To what extent these and other nucleotide-based signaling molecules play a role in physiology and metabolism of the majority of under-investigated environmental microbes beyond phage defense systems remains to be determined.